 In most games, an astute player will eventually pose an interesting dilemma: Would you rather have perpetually cold fingers or no hands at all.
 While frigid fingers seem like a manageable condition — a minor annoyance, perhaps — imagine yourself trying to enjoy just about anything with stiff, numb digits.

 So, whether you’re hitting the slopes or just trying to outlast winter, a good pair of ski gloves can be the difference between having a nice time outdoors and seriously considering going without hands all together.
 Finding the best ski gloves should not be taken lightly, and lucky for you, you’ve come to the right place.

 The Ski Gloves We RAVE About

-There’s so much variation in ski gloves, you can find the pair that’s perfect for you if you focus on how you’ll use them.
+There’s so much variation in ski gloves (and ski gear in general), you can find the pair that’s perfect for you if you focus on how you’ll use them.
 To start narrowing things down, first consider the type of materials that will work best for your needs.